Beats Music

-Beats Music was a subscription-based online music streaming service owned by the Beats Electronics division of Apple Inc. The service combined algorithm-based personalization with expert music suggestions from a variety of sources.
+Beats Music was a subscription-based music streaming service owned by the Beats Electronics division of Apple Inc. The service combined algorithmic personalization with curated music suggestions.

-Development began in 2012 under the name "Daisy".
-The service built upon Beats' consumer electronics line and its 2012 acquisition of the similar service MOG.
+Development began in 2012 under the codename "Daisy."
+The service built upon Beats' line of consumer electronics as well as its 2012 acquisition of MOG, a former music streaming platform.
 The service was launched in the United States on January 21, 2014.

 Beats Music was acquired by Apple Inc. as part of its purchase of Beats Electronics in May 2014.
-Beats Music stopped accepting new subscriptions when Apple Music launched on June 30, 2015.
-Subscribers were moved to the new service.
-Beats Music was completely discontinued on November 30, 2015.
+Beats Music stopped accepting new subscriptions when Apple Music launched on June 30, 2015, and all subscribers were eventually moved to the new service.
+Beats Music was then discontinued on November 30, 2015.

 History

 On July 2, 2012, Beats announced it had acquired the online music service MOG, reportedly paying between $10 million and $16 million.
-Beats officials said this the acquisition was part of the company's goal to develop a "truly end-to-end music experience."
+Beats officials said that the acquisition was part of the company's goal to develop a "truly end-to-end music experience."
 The acquisition did not include the company's blog and advertising network, the MOG Music Network, which was sold in a separate transaction to the broadcasting company Townsquare Media in August 2012.
 MOG initially indicated that it would continue to operate independently with no immediate change in service.

-A few months later in December 2012, the company hired Trent Reznor of the band Nine Inch Nails to serve as its Chief Creative Officer, and to help develop a new music service codenamed "Daisy".
+A few months later in December 2012, the company hired Trent Reznor of the band Nine Inch Nails to serve as its chief creative officer, and to help develop a new music service codenamed "Daisy".
 As opposed to its competitors such as Spotify, in Daisy the plan was to use "personalization" based on user listening habits in combination with expert music curators to suggest tracks.
 The company initially announced a launch by late 2013.
-The company had hired music industry members, radio personalities, and songwriters to serve as a music curation team for the service, led by former Clear Channel Communications executive and KIIS-FM music director Julie Pilat.
+The company had hired music industry members, radio personalities, and songwriters to serve as a music curation team for the service, led by former IHeartMedia executive and KIIS-FM music director Julie Pilat.

 In August 2013, a landing page was discovered for Daisy under its final name, "Beats Music".
 The service was officially unveiled in January 2014, for a launch in the United States on January 21.
 In February 2014, Beats Music reached a licensing deal with the Merlin Network, a group representing a number of major independent record labels.
 While no financial details were disclosed, Beats did indicate that it would pay the labels at the same rates as the major labels.

 On March 4, 2014, Beats Music acquired Topspin Media, a company which deals in the monetization of music and building relationships between musicians and their fans.
 Beats Music CEO Ian Rogers had left Topspin to join the service.